-Dallas County residents pay $156 per three-hour class — that’s $52 per credit hour, or just $624 for a full semester load of 12 credit hours.
+Dallas County residents pay $177 per three-hour class — that’s $59 per credit hour, or just $708 for a full semester load of 12 credit hours.

 tuition rates for tuition according to your place of residency.

 Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

 This program includes cooperative education classes that let you earn college credit by applying what you learn in the classroom to your current job.
-As you accept more responsibility and new challenges, your visibility at work will be enhanced, and you’ll become more valuable to your organization.Related ProgramsNot sure exactly what you want to study?
-Check out other courses in Management and Business Administration such as Business Administration, Marketing, and International Business and Trade.
+As you accept more responsibility and new challenges, your visibility at work will be enhanced, and you’ll become more valuable to your organization.

-Faculty members have advanced degrees but also have real-world experience in management positions.
-Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
+Faculty members have advanced degrees as well as field experience in management positions.
+Instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.

 Note: The following information is provided for your convenience and information and does not constitute official endorsement by the colleges of DCCCD:

-The American Management Association supports the goals of individuals and organizations through a complete range of products and services, including seminars, webcasts and podcasts, conferences, corporate and government solutions, business books and research.
+American Management Association supports the goals of individuals and organizations through a complete range of products and services, including seminars, webcasts and podcasts, conferences, corporate and government solutions, business books and research.

 Many Management students have successfully transferred to a four-year college or university to complete a bachelor’s degree.
-Check with the institution you plan to attend to find out which courses will transfer.Contact UsIf the information on our website doesn’t answer all of your questions about the Management program, please feel free to contact us.
+Check with the institution you plan to attend to find out which courses will transfer.